nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Primary Tank:** Fighters add 3x their Death Save bonus to their Hit Points total, instead of 1x.

 **Shield-Trained:** Fighters can use a Shield Bash with any one of their successful attack dice.
-After a bash, the Fighter loses the shield's Defense 'vantages until the start of their next turn in combat.
+After a bash, the Fighter loses the shield's Defense Beans until the start of their next turn in combat.

 **Two-Hander:** When using a two-handed weapon, Fighters roll an *extra* damage die with their attacks, applying the result to all attacks that hit.